PaulWaldo/deduper/memory-bank/activeContext.md

 - All components have comprehensive tests
 - All tests are passing
 - Used in-memory filesystem for testing file operations
+- Need to develop comprehensive integration tests

 ### Command-Line Interface
 - Using a single command with flags for simplicity
 - Flags include --dry-run, --verbose, and --archive-dir
 - Target directory is provided as a positional argument
+- CLI implementation is complete and functional

 ### File Structure
 - Keeping a flat file structure for now